 With IDDT, the patient can get treated for both conditions without any conflict of interest since they are under dual diagnosis treatment.
 The SAMHSA (Substance Abuse and Mental Health Service Administration) is partnering with many rehabilitation centers to combat both mental disorders and substance abuse in people of all ages.

 According to SAMHSA, more than 43 million people from age 18 and over have some type of mental health problem.
 In the past few years, almost 10 percent had substance abuse problems with over 18 percent experiencing some form of mental illness.
 These statistics probably are increasing at the current time.

 What are Mental Illness Disorders?

-Mental illness disorders can involve a person’s ability to think clearly, mood and emotions.
-People with mental health problems can have hallucinations, focus issues, anxiety disorder, mood swings and depression.
-Anxiety and depression are the top two disorders prevalent in most people.
-These two disorders usually start at a young age.
+Mental illness disorders can involve a person’s inability to think clearly, or properly control mood and emotions.
+People with mental health problems can have hallucinations, focus issues, anxiety disorder, mood swings and mild depression.
+Anxiety and depression are the top two disorders prevalent in most people and these two disorders usually start at a young age.